L13/vscode-diff/README.md

 ## What's new in L13 Diff 0.23.0

+- Added history view for previous comparisons.
-- Added list for recently compared folders to view.
+- Added welcome view for favorites.

 ## Features

 * Supports extension [L13 Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects)
-* Supports a history for recently used files and folders.
+* Supports a history for recently used files, folders and previous comparisons.
 * Auto detects current workspaces.
 * Select folders with the context menu in the VS Code Explorer or the open dialog.
 * Drag'n Drop files and folders from the Finder/Explorer into the input fields.